-Projects should aim to address at least one of the following priority areas:
+Projects should aim to address at least one of the following thematic priorities:

-- 1) Empower Palestinian Civil Society Organisations to monitor education development, and participate in policy discussions on education.
-Active involvement of civil society organisations in education is crucial to ensure effectiveness of the education system and increase accountability. - 2) Use of innovative approaches (e.g. utilising multimedia in social media campaigns) to increase inclusive engagement in the democratic process in the oPt. - 3) Use of innovative approaches (e.g. utilising multimedia in social media campaigns) to advance topical policy issues related to gender equality, women's empowerment or combatting gender-based violence.
+- Empower Palestinian Civil Society Organisations to monitor education development, and participate in policy discussions on education.
+Active involvement of civil society organisations in education is crucial to ensure effectiveness of the education system and increase accountability. - 2) Promote or safeguard Palestinian cultural heritage, identity or representation, with a particular focus on vulnerable groups and areas. - 3) Use of innovative approaches (e.g. utilising multimedia in social media campaigns) to advance topical policy issues related to gender equality, women's empowerment or combatting gender-based violence.

-3. Timeline
+3. Indicative timeline

-The following sets out the timeline for the 2021 HRD Scheme:
+The following sets out the indicative timeline for the 2022 HRD Projects Scheme: